SammyJoe01/Pygame/README.md

 # **Pygame**
 This repository contains nine Pygame examples that demonstrate different aspects of Pygame game development.
 Each example is contained in a separate Python file and can be run independently.

+## **Getting Started**
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### **Example 1: Hello World**
 This is a simple Pygame program that displays a window and prints out any events that occur.
 When you run the program, it will create a window with the title "Hello World".
 The window will be 600 pixels wide and 300 pixels tall.